oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/workshops/freetier/intro.md

 ### What is this LiveLab about

-In this Live Lab, you will create a cell classifier on Oracle Cloud Infrastructure (OCI) using a computer vision machine learning model.
+In this LiveLab, you will create a cell classifier on Oracle Cloud Infrastructure (OCI) using a computer vision machine learning model.
 Your cell classifier will be able to automatically discern images of cells in a blood sample from images that show non-cell structures.
 The images were captured using a technique called coherent diffraction imaging.

 The concept of the cell classification task and dataset used in this LiveLab has been borrowed from Professor Xin-hua Hu's machine learning experiment in the Physics department at East Carolina University.
 Professor Hu proposes the cell classifier as a major time-saver for medical professionals who would traditionally distinguish images of cells from non-cells by looking at them, and record their findings manually.
 With large datasets, this process can be incredibly time-consuming.
 With the cell classifier, however, these professionals can offload a vast amount of busywork, and focus on tasks where their expertise can be much more economically applied - and derive their analyses much faster where time is critical.

-This LiveLab demonstrates the use of the following OCI services, in the order in which you will encounter them:
+To render your own cell classifier in the style of Professor Hu's research, you will elevate the scalabiltiy of your data platform on OCI using the following services, in the order in which you will encounter them:

 1. [OCI Object Storage](https://www.oracle.com/cloud/storage/object-storage/): A highly scalable and secure storage option for data in its native format
 2. [OCI Data Labeling](https://www.oracle.com/artificial-intelligence/data-labeling/): Enables standardized and automated labeling of training data, OCI Vision